silentdance/ram/intl.en-US/Best Practices/Maintain account security.md

 Therefore, even if a RAM user's logon password or AK is disclosed, attackers will be unable to obtain account information as long as the MFA device is not lost.

-For more restrictions, see [Policy language syntax](../../../../../reseller.en-US/User Guide/Permission management/Policy language/Policy language syntax.md#).
+For more restrictions, see [Policy structure and syntax](../../../../reseller.en-US/User Guide/Permission management/Policy language/Policy structure and syntax.md#).

 There is no such thing as absolute security, but only best practices.
 In combination with these protection mechanisms, adherence to the best security practice principles will significantly secure your account assets.